Ark-tHe-sHaRk/Computer-Foundations/README.md

-# Computer-Foundations
+# Computer Foundations

-Personal notes and examples on computer fundamentals (Linux, Windows, networking, Python).
+This repository contains my personal notes and small examples on computer fundamentals.

+Topics include:
+- Linux
+- Windows
+- Networking
+- Python (basics)

+All content is written in my own words and only added once I understand it.